srajma/xatra/GUI_README.md

   - [x] AdminRivers
   - [x] Path, Point, Text.
     - [ ] For Point, think carefully about how to implement the icon choice UI (whatever is supported by .Icon() in the library---both the in-built icons, geometric and any custom ones).
   - [ ] Dataframes will be complicated, but at least the user should be able to upload a CSV.
+(See README.md for the format of the pandas dataframe)
   - [x] NOTE: allow adding any attribute to those objects, not just label, note and GADM code.
 Period is especially important.
 The less important attributes could be hidden under a "More..."
     - [x] "Period" should not be under a "More Options" It is optional, but should still be accessible without clicking "More Options".
 All the other things under "More Options" are fine there.
   - Global options---only TitleBox should be displayed prominently, the rest can be under a "More..." button and shown if expanded